MarkCondello/dev-notes/WP/rest_api/index.md

     })
   }
 ```
-Sending headers can also be done using [Axios](https://stackoverflow.com/questions/45578844/how-to-set-header-and-options-in-axios).
+An example of sending headers with [Axios](https://stackoverflow.com/questions/45578844/how-to-set-header-and-options-in-axios).

+### Update